simpledotorg/dhis2-hypertension-package/doc/installation_guide.md

 **NOTE**: If you are installing the package on a new instance of DHIS2, you can skip the “Preparing the metadata file” section and move immediately to the section on “[Importing a metadata file into DHIS2](#importing-metadata).”

-While not always necessary, it can often be advantageous to make certain modifications to the metadata file before importing it into DHIS2.
+While not always necessary, you may need to make modifications prior to importing the metadata file in DHIS2.
+Refer to the following sections for more info.

 ### Default data dimension